Particular/ServiceControl/README.md

 ## User Documentation

-Documentation for ServiceControl is located on the Particular Docs website at following address:
+Documentation for ServiceControl is located on the Particular Docs website at the following address:

 https://docs.particular.net/servicecontrol/